carloscbl/prot/README.md

 ```bash
 sudo apt install gcc g++ make cmake
 ```
+Then you need to install boost as like [Here](https://onethinglab.com/2019/01/30/how-to-install-latest-boost-library-on-ubuntu/).
+Or follow dependencies.sh and custom your params

 ## Build

 To build the application, from prot root directory execute the build.sh script: